artiam99/Linux-Heap-Memory-Manager/README.md

 malloc() and free() functions are also implemented in this project and Internal and External Fragmentation problems are also prevented.

-The Memory Manager also shows its internal state by printing the memory usage for each structures.
+The Memory Manager also shows its internal state by printing the memory usage for each structure.

 ### compilation -